[updated April 29, 2019]

 With two-thirds of Americans bulging into the overweight and obese categories, it’s no wonder that losing weight or starting an exercise program consistently ranks as the top New Year’s resolution.
 The National Institute of Health (NIH) estimates that more than 172,000 premature deaths each year are directly attributed to obesity, the majority due to cardiovascular disease.

-Anyone who has more than 10lbs to lose knows how daunting of a task it is to step on the scale day after day to see if any improvements have been in her weight loss efforts.
+Losing weight is tough.
+Anyone who has more than 10lbs to lose knows how daunting of a task it is to step on the scale day after day to see if any improvements have been in their weight loss efforts.
 Suddenly losing that extra 5, 10, 50 or even 100lbs seems an impossible feat.
 However, by changing your focus, you can change your mindset.
 Focus instead on the health benefits of shedding that excess baggage.
 Stop making weight loss all about your pants size and make it about healthy, longer living.
 As you begin to shed the excess weight, you also begin to shed unwanted health risks like high blood pressure and heart disease.

 Sure, losing weight takes time, dedication and effort but think of all the health benefits you will gain.